Start Here

 - Local polynomial workflows:

-npandnpRmpinow support local polynomial capability across the conditional family, with joint selection of polynomial degrees and bandwidths for mixed data. - Bounded-support and proper conditional density/distribution methods: conditional density and distribution workflows now include bounded-kernel routes for known bounds and practical unknown-bound settings, plus
+npandnpRmpinow support local polynomial capability across the conditional family, with joint selection of polynomial degrees and bandwidths for mixed data, gradient support throughout the conditional estimators, and derivative estimation of arbitrarily high order, limited only by the selected polynomial degree whether set manually or chosen automatically for the underlying smoothness class. - Bounded-support and proper conditional density/distribution methods: conditional density and distribution workflows now include bounded-kernel routes for known bounds and practical unknown-bound settings, plus

-renderer = "rgl"now supports interactive 3D rotation/zoom whenrglis installed,plot.rug = TRUEadds 1D/2D rugs, andplot.data.overlay = TRUE/FALSEcontrols whether the data are shown directly on y/x plots. - MPI operational routes:
+renderer = "rgl"now supports interactive 3D rotation/zoom whenrglis installed, whiledata_ruganddata_overlaycontrol rugs and observed-data overlays on supported routes. - MPI operational routes:

 npRmpiis no longer limited to the older profile/manual-broadcast interface; currentsessionandattachroutes let users work far more directly withnp-style code while retaining the profile route when needed.